nonplayer/hammercrawl/hc_core_player_3_rules.md

 When using a missile weapon against a target that is in melee with you, your attacks have a Bane die.

-#### Shields

-Shields apply one or more Banes to the attacker, making it more likely that the attack will do less damage or miss entirely.
-Unlike armour, shields are not degraded over time, and as such do not carry the risk of "running out" during a battle.

 #### Two-Weapon Fighting

-In a HAMMERCRAWL! game, any character can choose to wield two weapons at once - this is entirely a matter of narrative description, and players are encouraged to go wild with their imaginations here.
+In a HAMMERCRAWL! game, any character can choose to wield two weapons at once - this is entirely a matter of narrative description and character style, and players are encouraged to go wild with their imaginations here.
 Elf Exemplars are the only characters that receive *specific* mechanical bonuses for attempting to do fight in that style.

 Particularly generous Hammersmiths may choose to award all characters occasional one-off bonuses for clever use of off-hand tools and weaponry, as long as it is done so in a way that doesn't diminish the value of the Elf's unique ability.
-Non-Elf characters that wish to tactically employ two-weapon attacks on the regular are encouraged to instead consider incorporate them as description for Tactical Actions (see above).
+Non-Elf characters that wish to employ two-weapon attacks on the regular are encouraged to instead consider incorporating them as descriptive flair for Tactical Attacks (see above).

 #### Unarmed Attacks